Becoming a Stepparent

 For those whose birth parents are still alive, remarriage may mean the end of hope that their parents will reunite.
-Even if it has been several years since the separation, kids (even grown ones!) often hang onto that hope for a long time.
+Even if it has been several years since the separation, kids (even grown ones!) often cling to that hope for a long time.
 From the kids' perspective, this reality can make them feel angry, hurt, and confused.

-Other factors that may affect the transition into stepparenting:
+Other things that may affect the transition into stepparenting:

 - How long you dated the parent before marriage.
 Again, there are exceptions but typically if you don't rush into the relationship with the adult, kids have a good sense that you are in this for the long haul.

 - How well the parent you marry gets along with the ex-spouse.
-This is a critical factor.
+This is critical.
 Minimal conflict and open communication between ex-partners can make a big difference regarding how easily kids accept you as their stepparent.
-It's much easier for kids to transition to new living arrangements when adults keep negative comments out of earshot.
+It's much easier for kids to adjust to new living arrangements when adults keep negative comments out of earshot.

-Knowing ahead of time what situations may become problematic as you bring new family members together can help you prepare so that, if complications arise, you can handle them with an extra dose of patience and grace.
+Knowing ahead of time what situations could be a problem can help you prepare.
+Then, if complications arise, you can handle them with an extra dose of patience and grace.

 Steps to Great Stepparenting

 All parents face difficulties now and then.
-But when you're a stepparent, those obstacles are compounded by the fact that you are not the birth parent — this can open up power struggles within the family, whether it's from the kids, your partner's ex, or even your partner.
+But when you're a stepparent, they can be harder because you're not the birth parent.
+This can open up power struggles within the family, whether it's from the kids, your partner's ex, or even your partner.

-When times get tough, however, putting kids' needs first can help you make good decisions.
+When times get tough, putting kids' needs first can help you make good decisions.
 Here's how:

 - Put needs, not wants, first.
 Kids need love, affection, and consistent rules above all else.
 Giving them toys or treats, especially if they're not earned with good grades or behavior, can lead to a situation where you feel like you're trading gifts for love.
 Similarly, if you feel guilty for treating your biological kids differently from your stepchildren, don't buy gifts to make up for it.
 Do you best to figure out how to treat them more equally.